Narrativ helps publishers make more money when they drive sales

 The company has raise $3 million in funding from investors including Talis Capital and New Enterprise Associates.

-Chan previously worked at the intersection of commerce and media, serving as head of marketing at Moda Operandi, the e-commerce company backed by Condé Nast-owner Advance Publications and LVMH.
+Chen previously worked at the intersection of commerce and media, serving as head of marketing at Moda Operandi, the e-commerce company backed by Condé Nast-owner Advance Publications and LVMH.
 She argued that SmartLinks are a more effective form of promotion than banner ads (which are intrusive and can be stripped out by ad blockers) and native advertising.

-“Native advertising mimics real content,” Chan said.
+“Native advertising mimics real content,” Chen said.
 “Narrativ advertising is real content.”

 In other words, the product doesn’t require writers and editors to do anything different — it automatically transforms the product links that they were going to include in their articles anyway into SmartLinks.
 Similarly, readers just click on the links that they want to, and the bidding and redirecting should happen imperceptibly.

-Retailers, meanwhile, can run more sophisticated campaigns where they bid different amounts for different users who have different levels of exposure to the brand and product, Chan contrasted that with the “last click” approach, where all the affiliate money goes to whoever drove the final click before purchase.
+Retailers, meanwhile, can run more sophisticated campaigns where they bid different amounts for different users who have different levels of exposure to the brand and product, Chen contrasted that with the “last click” approach, where all the affiliate money goes to whoever drove the final click before purchase.

-Although Narrativ is officially coming out of stealth today, Chan said the product has already been in testing with publishers like New York Magazine, which has seen the value of its content clicks increase by 250 percent, and with retailers like Dermstore, which saw its return on investment increase by 67 percent year-over-year.
+Although Narrativ is officially coming out of stealth today, Chen said the product has already been in testing with publishers like New York Magazine, which has seen the value of its content clicks increase by 250 percent, and with retailers like Dermstore, which saw its return on investment increase by 67 percent year-over-year.

 In a statement, Dermstore Vice President of Marketing Richie Singh said that before Narrativ, the company wasn’t thinking about promoting itself through editorial content: “The technology just wasn’t there.”